Baciro Djá

-Baciro Djá is a Bissau-Guinean politician who was the Prime Minister of Guinea-Bissau from 27 May 2016 to 18 November 2016.
-He was previously Prime Minister from 20 August 2015 to 17 September 2015.
+Baciro Djá is a Bissau-Guinean politician who was the prime minister of Guinea-Bissau from 20 August 2015 to 17 September 2015 and from 27 May to 18 November 2016.

 Early life

 Baciro Djá was born on 31 January 1973.
-He graduated in Social Psychology from the University of Havana, Cuba in 1996.
-In 1998, received a master's degree in Psychopathology and Clinical Psychology at the Instituto Superior de Psicologia Aplicada in Lisbon, Portugal.
+He graduated in social psychology from the University of Havana, Cuba, in 1996.
+In 1998, he received a master's degree in psychopathology and clinical psychology at the Instituto Superior de Psicologia Aplicada in Lisbon, Portugal.
 From 2006 to 2008 Djá was Reform Project coordinator at Defense and Safety sector and also the president of the Institute of National Defense.